whitefishdontjump/PracticalMachineLearning/PML-WFDJ.md

 5. Predict 20 cases for the submission portion of project and report results.

+Note: I recorded and report the system time required to run each model, and the time to process all the code chunks in this report.
+Both my hardware and software configuration are also reported for reference.

 ***Summary Results***
 The second model, a 24 predictor Random Forest, validated with 3-fold cross validation, and an estimated out of sample error of ~1%, achieved 99% accuracy on an additional out of sample test.
 It also scored 20 of 20 correct on the course submission test.

 # Data Cleaning & Exploration